bbrrck/bbrrck.github.io/teaching/geo-num-2017/tp5.md

 ## Variations on the Lane-Riesenfeld algorithm
-Since the introduction of the algorithm by Lane and Riesenfeld in 1980, various generalizations were introduced.
+Since the introduction of the algorithm by Lane and Riesenfeld in 1980, multiple variations of the original scheme were introduced.
-We will work with two of them, replacing the *midpoint averaging* with **four-point** and **six-point averaging**.
+We will implement two of them, replacing the *midpoint averaging* with **four-point** and **six-point averaging**.
 You already know the four-point averaging from the previous TP.

 For brevity, I'm only including the modified parts of the original algorithm.

-Don't forget the indices are taken **modulo** $2n$ in the smoothing step.
+Don't forget the indices are taken **modulo** $2n$ in the smoothing step!

 ### Four-point